ecoevomatics/ecoevomatics.github.io/_posts/2021-01-21-postdoc_ad.md

 In the EcoEvoMatics lab we value diversity and strive to be a safe and welcoming space for all researchers.
 Please read more about our [lab philosophy](https://www.ecoevomatics.org/philosophy){:target="_blank"} on our group website.
 The anticipated salary for this position is $50,000 commensurate with experience and qualifications.

+The anticipated salary for this position is $50,000 commensurate with experience and qualifications.
+Ideal start date is 1 September 2021 with some room for flexibility.

 To apply please submit materials through the official job posting: [https://umaine.hiretouch.com/job-details?jobid=66549](https://umaine.hiretouch.com/job-details?jobid=66549){:target="_blank"}.
 Required materials are: